microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

         cellNumber: 1
 ```

 Explanation of the above example: Supposing we have a node named `cpu-worker1` in Kubernetes.
-It has 80GB memory and 8 allocatable CPUs (please use `kubectl describe cpu-worker1` to confirm the allocatable resources).
-Then, in `skuTypes`, we can set a `CPU` sku, which has 1 CPU and 10240 MB (80GB / 8) memory.
+It has 80GB memory and 8 allocatable CPUs (please use `kubectl describe node cpu-worker1` to confirm the allocatable resources).
+Then, in `skuTypes`, we can set a `CPU` sku, which has 1 CPU and 10240 MiB (80GiB / 8) memory.
 You can reserve some memory or CPUs if you want. `CPU-NODE` and `CPU-NODE-POOL` are set correspondingly in the `cellTypes`.
 Finally, the setting will result in one `default` VC and one `cpu` VC.
 The `cpu` VC contains one CPU node.

 ### Apply Configuration in Cluster